 Wool was once one of the wonders of England, with economic and ecclesiastical benefits in addition to its practical applications, says Matthew Dennison

 Once a wonder of England, wool had both economic and ecclesiastical benefits, says Matthew Dennison, as he considers the country’s wool churches.

 From country Christmas cards and what to serve for the festive feast to the history behind our seasonal symbols and top tips to ensure the celebrations run without hitch, The Field is the best guide to a proper, country Christmas – read The Field’s British Christmas.

-Unsure what to buy a fieldsports fanatic this Christmas?
 The Field is the oldest, and best, sporting journal – covering everything that proper rural types care about.
-SUBSCRIBE today and save 35%, by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6, by clicking on THIS link.